shankar-tester901/serverless-websites/README.md

 When the index.html page loads, it calls an onload function - getCatNews_Stream .
 You will find the implementation of this function in the main.js file.
 So when you look that up, you find that the following is being invoked in the main.js file.
-Look at line 34 carefully.
-That is the point when the server (index.js) gets invoked and subsequently when the response comes back, it is replaced in the news_stream div in the client.
+It is an Ajax request ie the page need not refresh on the client .. just the div that is relevant for getting the Cat news That is the function where the server (index.js) gets invoked and subsequently when the response comes back, it is replaced in the news_stream div in the client.
 Simple.

 ```